 With Common Room, the global Asana team now has access to rich data to help them understand what’s working and where to invest to deliver on their mission of empowering customers all around the world to connect, grow, and learn.
 For example, they can easily identify which programs or initiatives are leading to increases in community enrollment or engagement.
 And they’ve been able to unlock more insights into how their local efforts are performing in real time.
 It allows them to make more informed decisions about where to spend their time.
 With Common Room, they were able to prioritize engagement activities they didn’t realize were having such a strong impact and drive people into the resource center inside of Asana.

-With Common Room in their toolbox, Zerkel is excited for what’s possible in 2022.
+With Common Room in their toolbox, Zerkel is excited for what’s possible.
 "I think we are honestly just scratching the surface of what we can do with Common Room.
 I'm looking forward to having even more data that helps back decisions so that we can build the most effective community strategy and create the best program for our customers."